- What Is

 For dry gangrene, vascular surgeons often do angiography (a radiologic study with dye that shows arterial blood flow in tissues, also termed arteriogram) to see the extent of ongoing or potential arterial blood loss to tissue.

-Treatment of gangrene depends upon the type of gangrene (dry vs. wet), the subtype of wet gangrene, and upon how much tissue is compromised by the gangrene.
+Treatment of gangrene depends upon the type of gangrene (dry vs. wet), the subtype of wet gangrene, and how much tissue is compromised by the gangrene.
 Immediate treatment is needed in all cases of wet gangrene and in some cases of dry gangrene.
-Treatment for all cases of gangrene usually involves surgery, medical treatment, supportive care, and occasionally, rehabilitation.
+Treatment for all cases of gangrene usually involves:

 Dry gangrene is usually treated with surgery that removes the dead tissue(s), such as a toe.
 How much tissue is removed may depend on how much arterial blood flow is still reaching other tissue(s).
 Often, the patient is treated with antibiotics to prevent infection of remaining viable tissue.
 The patient may also receive anticoagulants to reduce blood clotting.
 Supportive care can consist of surgical wound care and rehabilitation for reuse of the digits or limb.
 Some patients simply slough off the dry gangrenous tissue (termed autoamputation).
 This happens most often when medical and surgical caregivers are not readily available to the patient in remote areas or in some third-world countries.
 Many patients, if they do not get infected, can recover from autoamputation.

 Some clinicians treat gangrene, especially wet gangrene, with hyperbaric oxygen therapy (oxygen therapy given under pressure with the patient inside a chamber).
 Since some studies indicate that hyperbaric oxygen treatment improves tissue oxygen supply and can inhibit or kill anaerobic bacteria, this therapy is used to treat patients with gangrene.
 However, it is not available in many hospitals and is used in conjunction with the above described therapeutic methods, not as a primary therapy for wet gangrene.